KAmii-cxo/Risk-Assesment-Report-Botium-Toys/README.md

      - **Acronis Cyber Protect:** Combines backup with security features.
      - **Duplicati:** Open-source tool for encrypted backups to multiple destinations.
 ---

+# Step 2: Policy Creation

+## 1. **Role-Based Access Control (RBAC) Policy**

+### **Policy Objective:**
+Define access permissions based on roles to ensure employees have only the access necessary for their job.

+### **Sample RBAC Policy Structure:**
+**Policy Title:** Role-Based Access Control Policy

+**Purpose:**
+To enforce the principle of least privilege and minimize unauthorized access to sensitive systems and data.

+**Scope:**
+Applies to all employees, contractors, and third-party vendors accessing Botium Toys’ systems and data.

+**Policy:**
+1. **Role Definitions:**
+   - Define roles based on department and job function (e.g., IT Admin, Sales Rep, Customer Support).
+2. **Access Levels:**
+   - Assign access levels (e.g., read-only, write, execute) for each role to specific systems and data.
+3. **Access Requests:**
+   - Require approval from department heads for access to higher-level systems.
+4. **Periodic Reviews:**
+   - Conduct quarterly audits to review and update access permissions.
+5. **Separation of Duties:**
+   - Ensure critical tasks are divided among multiple roles to prevent misuse.
+6. **Revocation:**
+   - Revoke access immediately upon termination or role change.

+**Non-Compliance:**
+Failure to comply with this policy may result in disciplinary action up to and including termination.

+---

+## 2. **Password Policy**

+### **Policy Objective:**
+Define standards for password creation, usage, and management to prevent unauthorized access.

+### **Sample Password Policy Structure:**
+**Policy Title:** Password Management Policy

+**Purpose:**
+To establish minimum requirements for creating and maintaining strong passwords.

+**Scope:**
+Applies to all users accessing Botium Toys’ systems and data.

+**Policy:**
+1. **Complexity Requirements:**
+   - Minimum 12 characters.
+   - Must include upper/lowercase letters, numbers, and special characters.
+2. **Expiration and Updates:**
+   - Change passwords every 90 days.
+   - Prohibit reuse of the last 5 passwords.
+3. **Account Lockout:**
+   - Lock accounts after 5 failed login attempts.
+4. **Password Storage:**
+   - Use only approved password management tools for storage.
+5. **Prohibited Actions:**
+   - Sharing passwords with others.
+   - Writing passwords down in unsecured locations.

+**Non-Compliance:**
+Violations will result in restricted access and potential disciplinary actions.

+---

+## 3. **Disaster Recovery Policy (DRP)**

+### **Policy Objective:**
+Define procedures for recovering critical systems and data in the event of a disaster.

+### **Sample DRP Structure:**
+**Policy Title:** Disaster Recovery Plan

+**Purpose:**
+To ensure business continuity by recovering critical systems and data promptly after a disaster.

+**Scope:**
+Applies to all critical systems and data managed by Botium Toys.

+**Policy:**
+1. **Critical Systems Identification:**
+   - List critical systems (e.g., e-commerce platform, internal database).
+2. **Backup Procedures:**
+   - Daily backups stored offsite and verified weekly.
+3. **Recovery Time Objectives (RTO):**
+   - Define acceptable downtime for each system (e.g., 2 hours for e-commerce).
+4. **Testing and Maintenance:**
+   - Conduct semi-annual DRP drills.
+   - Update the plan after each test or major system change.
+5. **Incident Response Team:**
+   - Assign roles and responsibilities for disaster recovery tasks.

+**Non-Compliance:**
+Failure to follow DRP procedures during an incident may result in disciplinary actions.

+---